caravelo/beercruit/Slots/README.md

 # When are you meeting?
-Depending on the day we will meet between 18:00 and 19:00; we prefer to organize the meetups on Thursday and Friday, but this is something we will manage on a case-per-case basis.
+Depending on the day we will meet between 18:00 :clock6: and 19:00 :clock7:; we prefer to organize the meetups on Thursday and Friday, but this is something we will manage on a case-per-case basis.

-Every slot has their own folfer and is coded as follows `YYYY-MM-DD [STATUS]`
+Every slot has their own folder and is coded as follows `YYYY-MM-DD [STATUS]`

 Where the `[STATUS]` can be: `OPEN`, `FULL`, `CANCELLED` or `PASSED`